akihikodaki/dts/test_plans/kernelpf_iavf_test_plan.rst

 Send packet without vlan and check VF can receive

-Send packet with vlan 1 and check VF can't receive
+Send packet with vlan 1 and check VF can receive

 Test case: VF vlan insertion
 ============================